-While on site Time Logging through the Student Information System is MANDATORY.
-Failure to log time may result in the ending of your rotation early, and being declined for future rotations through Bon Secours.
+While on site, Time Logging through VicTouch is MANDATORY.
+Failure to log time may result in the ending of your shadowing experience early and being declined for future experiences through Bon Secours Mercy Health.
+Time logging instructions are included within this instructions packet.